-Simon Property and certain subsidiaries of the Operating Partnership have elected to be taxed as REITs.
-Those subsidiaries are Retail Property Trust, a Massachusetts business trust, and Chelsea Property Group, Inc., a Maryland corporation.
-We anticipate that another subsidiary, Simon Kravco LLC, a Delaware limited liability company that has elected to be taxed as a corporation, will elect to be taxed as a REIT beginning with the 2004 tax year.
-We believe that Simon Property and these subsidiaries are organized and operated so as to qualify as REITs under the Internal Revenue Code.
-We intend to continue to operate them in a manner consistent with REIT status, but we cannot assure you that we will succeed in this.
+Simon Property and Retail Property Trust, a subsidiary of the Operating Partnership organized as a Massachusetts business trust, have elected to be taxed as REITs.
+We believe that they are organized and operated so as to qualify as REITs under the Internal Revenue Code.
+We intend to continue to operate them in a manner to maintain their status as REITs, but we cannot assure you that we will succeed in this.
 Qualification as a REIT requires us to satisfy annual and quarterly tests under highly technical and complex Internal Revenue Code provisions for which there are only limited judicial and administrative interpretations.
 For example, at least 95% of our gross income in any year must be derived from qualifying sources, and we must pay dividends to stockholders aggregating annually at least 90% of our REIT taxable income determined without regard to the dividends paid deduction and by excluding capital gains.
 These provisions and the applicable treasury regulations are more complicated in our case because we hold our assets in partnership form.
 Legislation, new regulations, administrative interpretations or court decisions could significantly change the tax laws with respect to qualification as a REIT or the federal income tax consequences of such qualification.
-If Simon Property or any of these subsidiaries were to fail to qualify as a REIT in any taxable year, the nonqualifying entity would be subject to federal income tax, including any applicable alternative minimum tax, on its taxable income at regular corporate rates and it would be disqualified from treatment as a REIT for four years.
+If either of Simon Property or Retail Property Trust were to fail to qualify as a REIT in any taxable year, the nonqualifying entity would be subject to federal income tax, including any applicable alternative minimum tax, on its taxable income at regular corporate rates and it would be disqualified from treatment as a REIT for four years.